jindrichmynarz/dissertation/parts/methods.md

 Nevertheless, how can matchmaking work without learning from the awarded contracts?
 Can it only employ similarity-based retrieval?

 Countermeasures:
-There are several ways we attempted to ammeliorate the biases in our ground truth:
+There are several ways we attempted to ameliorate the biases in our ground truth:

 * We experimented with discounting contract awards by the zIndex scores of their contracting authorities.
   However, this is a blunt tool, since it applies across the board for all contracts by a contracting authority.